sorribas/phantom-render-stream/README.md

 ## Usage

-First of all, you need to have phantomjs installed on the machine you use the module.
+This module depends on the [phantomjs](https://www.npmjs.org/package/phantomjs) module, which will install `phantomjs` for you if you don't already have it.

 ``` js
 var phantom = require('phantom-render-stream');